2008 United States House of Representatives elections in Connecticut

-The 2008 congressional elections in Connecticut were held on November 4, 2008, to determine who will represent the state of Connecticut in the United States House of Representatives, coinciding with the presidential election.
+The 2008 congressional elections in Connecticut were held on November 4, 2008, to determine who would represent the state of Connecticut in the United States House of Representatives, coinciding with the presidential election.
 Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 3, 2009, until January 3, 2011.
+The Primary election was held on August 12.

-Connecticut has five seats in the House, apportioned according to the 2000 United States Census.
+Connecticut has five seats in the House, apportioned according to the 2000 United States census.
 Its 2007-2008 congressional delegation consisted of four Democrats and one Republican.
-In the 2008 elections, District 4 changed from Republican to Democratic, so Connecticut's congressional delegation to the 111th Congress consists of five Democrats, giving Connecticut an all democratic congressional delegation for the 1st time since 1967.
-Christopher Shays, the Republican incumbent in District 4, had been the last remaining Republican representative in New England.
-Prior to the election, CQ Politics forecasted districts 2, 4 and 5 to be at some risk for the incumbent party.
+In the 2008 elections, District 4 changed from Republican to Democratic, so Connecticut's congressional delegation to the 111th Congress consists of five Democrats, giving Connecticut an all-Democratic congressional delegation for the 1st time since 1967.
+This election also marked the last time any seat in the Connecticut congressional delegation changed partisan control.
+This marked the first time since the founding of the Republican Party in 1854 that they failed to hold any House seat in New England.

-The Primary election was held August 12th.
+Prior to the election, CQ Politics forecasted districts 2, 4, and 5 to be at some risk for the incumbent party.